Things to Consider When Buying a Rental Property

-One of the first things you should do if you are quite serious about buying property is have a house inspection carried out by a professional.
+One of the first things you should do if you are quite serious about buying property is have a house inspection carried out by a professional, preferably someone who has had experience as a home builder at some point.
 This will provide you with a pre purchase building report which you'll be able to utilise during any pre purchase property negotiations.

 Visit local shops and restaurants by foot and even speak to their owners and ask their opinion of life in the area.
 You might also know a friend or family member who has or currently lives, visits or work there.
 Also, be sure to find out if there are any council development plans for the area, what the quality of schools are like, crime statistics and other data.

 Before you consider working with a real estate company, find out what prices similar houses in the area have fetched for.
 Knowing the truth worth of your prospect Auckland rental property will help ensure that you don’t pay more than necessary.
 You should also find out how much these houses are being rented out for.

 Is the property zoned?
 Can you expand it or convert it to something else?
 It’s crucial that you know the development limitations of the property.

 Rather than imagining yourself living in the property, try to put yourself in the shoes of your target tenants.
 One of the keys to a successful rental property is long term tenants.

 If you’re a first time rental property buyer or own multiple rentals then you might wish to utilize the services of an Auckland rental property management company.
 There is a lot more involved in managing a rental property than meets the eye.
 Talk to the team at Wendell Property Management in Auckland to find out more.